How To Write an Italian Resume: Format, Templates, and Examples

 Dottorato di ricercaDoctorate

-Naturally, writing a resume for a job in a foreign country where a foreign tongue is spoken will require some information about the languages you can speak.
-Naturally, if you can speak English and Spanish to a good level, these will be useful for your application.
-English is especially important, due to its position as a major international business language, and will be an attractive skill for a recruiter to see on your CV.
+Naturally, writing a resume for a job in a foreign country will require some information about the languages you can speak.
+English is important, due to its position as a major international business language.

-However, perhaps the most important information to include in this section is your knowledge of Italian.
-Depending on the job you’re targetting this could be crucial.
-You should indicate clearly what your level of Italian is on the resume.
+The most important information to include in this section is your knowledge of Italian.
+You should indicate clearly your level of Italian.
 This is normally indicated with the following adjectives:

 FluidaFluent